ArcNLET-Py/ArcNLET-Py/docs/UserManual/introduction.rst

    transport and calculate the final nitrate load to target water bodies.

+-  Simulate reactive transport of phosphorus in the vertical direction from an OSTDS drainfield to the groundwater table and estimate the subsequent phosphate load reaching surface water bodies.

-The impetus behind developing the original ArcNLET and ArcNLET-Py is to have a simplified nitrogen transformation and transport model that is easy to implement, integrated into a geographic information system (GIS) for ease of data management, and uses input data that are available in the public domain.
-Traditional numerical models for groundwater flow and contaminant transport, such as the Modular Three-Dimensional Finite-Difference Groundwater Flow Model (MODFLOW), Modular Three-Dimensional Particle Tracking Model (MODPATH), and Modular Three-Dimensional Multispecies Transport Model for Simulation (MT3DMS) can simulate nitrogen fate and transport under complicated field conditions and produce simulated results that may agree well with field measurements.
+The impetus behind developing the original ArcNLET and ArcNLET-Py is to have a simplified nitrogen and phosphorus transformation and transport model that is easy to implement, integrated into a geographic information system (GIS) for ease of data management, and uses input data that are available in the public domain.
+Traditional numerical models for groundwater flow and contaminant transport, such as the Modular Three-Dimensional Finite-Difference Groundwater Flow Model (MODFLOW), Modular Three-Dimensional Particle Tracking Model (MODPATH), and Modular Three-Dimensional Multispecies Transport Model for Simulation (MT3DMS), can simulate nitrogen and phosphorus fate and transport under complicated field conditions and produce simulated results that may agree well with field measurements.
 Developing these models and generating such agreement requires extensive data collection of the study area and an experienced modeler.
-An approach involving traditional modeling tools may not be ideal for obtaining quick but realistic estimates of nitrogen loads to surface water bodies since traditional modeling processes can be difficult and time-consuming.
+An approach involving traditional modeling tools may not be ideal for obtaining quick but realistic estimates of nitrogen and phosphorus loads to surface water bodies since traditional modeling processes can be difficult and time-consuming.
 Additionally, traditional tools do not integrate well with GIS.
 As a result, a simplified model is developed to address the concerns with traditional modeling software.
 An outcome of the simplified model is that it becomes possible to integrate the modeling toolbox effectively within the GIS framework and to use the advanced spatial analysis tools made available by the GIS.

 The model is implemented as a Python Toolbox for ArcGIS Pro from the Environmental Systems Research Institute, Inc. (Esri).
 Integrating this